-At North Church we believe that parents are the main source for their teenagers spiritual growth.
+At North Church we believe that parents are the main source for their teenagers' spiritual growth.
 Our goal is to support and help parents as much as possible.
-This is page is here to help guide, support, and inform on some of the most prevalent issues that youth deal with today.
-Here is some outside resources that we hope will help you as you lead your student towards Christ.
-If need further information feel free to contact either Pastor Kenney or Pastor Nate.
+This is page is here to help guide, support, and inform you on some of the most prevalent issues that youth deal with today.
+Here are some outside resources that we hope will help you as you lead your student towards Christ.
+If need further information feel free to contact either Pastor Kenney or Jacob.

 How To Reading the Bible

 S.O.A.P. journaling is a simple and excellent way to both record and process what God has spoken to you.
 It's also a useful tool to use at a later time when you want to reflect on and review some of the 'gems' that you have received.
 Click Here to learn more about SOAP.

 My Teen is watching Pornography:

 XXXchurch.com realizes that sex addiction and porn addiction are real problems.
 We use the web, social media, and news media to tell a story often left untold.We are committed to helping men and women regain control of their lives by conquering issues like pornography addiction and sex addiction.
 We offer multiple resources to help with pornography addiction treatment.

 Click Here, and you will be taken to the XXX church website.